algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/AVLExp.md

 *Note that all diagrams should hae nodes in BST order, and where the subtrees are not necessarily single nodes, represent them as subtree-triangles*
 *Have arrow showing which node is not in blanace*

-In the diagrams below, t6 is the node where the imbalance is noted,
+In the diagrams below, t6 is the node where the imbalance is noted.

-XXXX To Here 7:30 Wedn
+As shown in the diagram below, t6 is the node at which the imbalance has been noted, and t2 is its left child.
+The clockwise rotation to restore balance makes t2 the parent of t6, while t6 is the *right* child of t2.
+Additionally, since t2 already had t4 as its right child, t4 is moved to become the left child of t6.
+Note that the BST invariant is preserved: t4, is bigger than t2, and is also smaller than t6.
+The rotation reduces the distance from the root to t1 (where the new node was added), so the tree is now

+**I think there is something wrong with this diagram and the explanation** **unless t4 is empty, then the tree was already unbalance before 1 was added??**

 , as explained in the diagram The 6 and 4 nodes and the edge between them rotate clockwise, and the 5 node changes parents from 4 to 6.
 This reduces the distance from